How to Keep Your Eyes Healthy

 Indoor Tanning and Eye Protection

 The basic purpose of wearing tanning bed goggles when using a tanning bed is to ensure that the eyes and eyelids have full protection from the harmful UVA and UVB rays emitted from tanning bed lamps.
-The naturally thin eyelids only protect the eyes against about 25% of the UV rays from a tanning bed; therefore, simply shutting the eyes will certainly not provide enough protection.
+The naturally thin eyelids only protect the eyes against about 25% of the UV rays from a tanning bed; therefore, simply shutting the eyes will not provide enough protection.
 Another common fallacy is the adequate protection received from draping a towel over the face while using the tanning bed.
-That most certainly is not true.
 The towel only filters the UV rays, it does not block them.
-Without use of goggles for indoor tanning, you risk burns to the cornea and can develop serious problems such as cataracts and macular degeneration.
+Without use of goggles made for indoor tanning, you risk burns to the cornea and can develop serious problems such as cataracts and macular degeneration.
 The most serious of all the problems associated with not wearing tanning goggles is the development of skin cancer around the eyes and on the fragile eyelids.
 Taking a few simple precautions will help safeguard your eyes if you should chose to tan indoors.

 - If you are a contact wearer, you might want to consider removing your contacts before using the tanning bed.
 The dry heat from the tanning bed and the circulating air from fan use may lead to dry, red, irritated eyes.